rasselin/os-ext-testing-data/README.md

 10. Optionally change the `$GIT_EMAIL` and `$GIT_NAME` to a different name.
 These are used by zuul to manage internal git trees.

+11. Optionall add your SMTP server in `$SMTP_HOST` if you would like to use zuul's e-mail notification features.

-11. Copy the `nodepool/nodepool.yaml.sample` to  `nodepool/nodepool.yaml` and modify as needed.
+12. Copy the `nodepool/nodepool.yaml.sample` to  `nodepool/nodepool.yaml` and modify as needed.
 Some common properties are delimited by <%=  %> are also set in the vars.sh file and need to be manually.
 These include username and password.
    You can find the full configuration details in the [Nodepool manual](http://docs.openstack.org/infra/nodepool/).
    In particular, update the mysql_password to `$MYSQL_PASSWORD`.
 Choose a new time for the image-update cron job.
    Setup the OpenStack provider username, password, and auth-url.
 Finally, synchronize the jenkins environment to what you configured in vars.sh.

-10. Copy the `zuul/layout.yaml.sample` file to `zuul/layout.yaml` and update it to your needs.
+13. Copy the `zuul/layout.yaml.sample` file to `zuul/layout.yaml` and update it to your needs.
 You can find the full configuration details in the [Zuul manual](http://docs.openstack.org/infra/zuul/).
 In particular, update the portions that have 'myvendor' and configure the e-mail addresses for merge-failures.

-11. Adjust the jenkins jobs in `jenkins/jobs/` to your needs.
+14. Adjust the jenkins jobs in `jenkins/jobs/` to your needs.
 You can find the full configuration details in the [Jenkins Job Builder manual](http://docs.openstack.org/infra/jenkins-job-builder/)

-12. Setup an intial set of nodepool scripts and elements.
+15. Setup an intial set of nodepool scripts and elements.
 Start by cloning OpenStack's [project-config](https://git.openstack.org/cgit/openstack-infra/project-config/) and copy the contents of that repo's `nodepool/elements` to your repo's `nodepool/elements`.
 Optionally do the same for the `nodepool/scripts` folder.
 You may have to change these elements to work in your environment.
 If so, see this